Digital Identity Fellowship

 Our 2019 Fellows

-We are proud to present to you our three fellows.
-Starting on October 1 2019, their fellowships will explore issues of exclusion and human rights in Argentina, South Africa and India.
+Meet our first three Fellows.
+They started in October 2019, and explored issues of exclusion and humans rights in digital identity in Argentina, South Africa and India.

 Subhashish is a digital storyteller, researcher, documentary filmmaker and activist working towards digital freedom for marginalised communities.
 He has helped grow the reach of the open internet across the Asia-Pacific region with leading community roles for nonprofits such as Wikimedia Foundation, Mozilla, Internet Society and the Centre for Internet Society.

-Over the course of her fellowship, Paz will focus on unravelling what digital identity, and identity in general, means to unemployed and under-employed individuals receiving support from public job centres and local labour NGOs in two major cities in Argentina – Gran Buenos Aires and Mar del Plata, the city with the highest unemployment rate in the country.
+Paz is a Chilean development practitioner, researcher and activist focused on open science and technology, knowledge justice and locally-led development.
+Over the course of her fellowship, Paz focused on unravelling what digital identity, and identity in general, means to unemployed and under-employed individuals receiving support from local NGOs in two major cities in Argentina.

-During the course of his fellowship, Subhashish will carry out focused multimedia research designed to amplify the challenges and opportunities within marginalised groups that are being (or will soon be) affected most by Aadhaar.
+Subhashish is a digital storyteller, researcher, documentary filmmaker and activist working towards digital freedom for marginalised communities.
+During his fellowship, Subhashish carried out focused multimedia research designed to amplify the challenges and opportunities within marginalised groups that are most affected, or will soon be, by India’s national digital identity program, Aadhaar.